kirenz/course-template/docs/project-description.md

 -   Describe a research question you're interested in answering using this data.

-#### Glimpse of data
+#### Overview of data

--   Use the `glimpse` function to provide an overview of each data set
+-   Use the Pandas functions to provide an overview of each data set

-Submit the PDF of the topic ideas to Gradescope.
+Submit the PDF of the topic ideas to Moodle.
-Mark all pages associated with each data set.

 (project-proposal)=
 ## Project proposal